marco262/my_wiki/data/onednd/class/monk.md

 ### Level 1: Martial Arts

-Your practice of martial arts gives you mastery of combat styles that use your Unarmed Strike and Monk Weapons, which are Simple Melee Weapons and Martial Weapons with the Light property.
+Your practice of martial arts gives you mastery of combat styles that use your [[glossary:Unarmed Strike]] and Monk Weapons, which are Simple Melee Weapons and Martial Weapons with the Light property.

 You gain the following benefits while you are unarmed or wielding only Monk Weapons and you aren't wearing armor or wielding a Shield:

-**Bonus Unarmed Strike.** You can make one Unarmed Strike as a Bonus Action.
+**Bonus Unarmed Strike.** You can make one [[glossary:Unarmed Strike]] as a Bonus Action.
-**Dexterous Attacks.** You can use Dexterity instead of Strength for the attack and damage rolls of your Unarmed Strikes and Monk Weapons.
+**Dexterous Attacks.** You can use Dexterity instead of Strength for the attack and damage rolls of your [[glossary:Unarmed Strike|Unarmed Strikes]] and Monk Weapons.
 In addition, when you choose the Grapple or Shove option, you can use your Dexterity modifier instead of Strength to determine the saving throw DC.
-**Martial Arts Die.** You can roll a d6 in place of the normal damage of your Unarmed Strike or Monk Weapons.
+**Martial Arts Die.** You can roll a d6 in place of the normal damage of your [[glossary:Unarmed Strike]] or Monk Weapons.
 This die changes as you gain Monk levels, as shown in the Martial Arts column of the Monk table.

 ### Level 1: Unarmored Defense